q3769/conseq4j/README.md

   executed in parallel at any given time.

 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, different sequence keys' tasks are assigned to the same executor.
-In that case, due to the single-thread setup, the local execution order for each individual sequence key is still preserved; however, unrelated tasks may unfairly block/delay each other from executing.
-For that reason, conseq4j does not support any shutdown action on an executor (of type [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) obtained through its API, to prevent unintended task cancellation across different sequence keys.
+Due to the single-thread setup, the local execution order for each individual sequence key's tasks is still preserved; however, unrelated tasks of different sequence keys may unfairly block/delay each other from executing.
+For that reason, conseq4j does not support any shutdown action on the sequential executor (of type [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) obtained through its API; that is to prevent unintended task cancellation across different sequence keys.
 This may not be an issue for an asynchronous, overall-throughput driven, workload but is something to be aware of.

 ### The API: